 Hazel was the Fulbright Alistair Cooke scholar at Columbia Journalism School in New York, 2011-12, where she made a documentary about a record store that was bought by the BBC.

 She was the business editor of the Independent until summer 2016, when she left to found farnearer.org.
-This project, funded by the Friends Provident Foundation and Power To Change, documents communities experimenting with alternative economies during austerity and Brexit.
+This grant-funded project documents self-organising communities and economic alternatives.
 In 2019, Far Nearer was highly commended in the Georgina Henry Award for Innovation at the Society Of Editors’ Press Awards.
 In 2021, Hazel returned to these communities for her newsletter series Revisiting Britain.

 In winter 2018, Hazel was an IJP fellow on the politics desk of the Sächsische Zeitung in Dresden, Germany, covering migration and the rise of the far right.
 In 2019, Hazel worked with Huffington Post and the Bureau Local on an investigation into the thousands of parks, libraries, community centres and other spaces sold by councils.
 Sold From Under You included an interactive map.
 It was shortlisted at the 2019 Data Journalism Awards.